Blog

 • Dopamine is thought to be a major driver of happiness from a pleasure perspective; however, it is not always absent during negative emotional states.
 It is also involved in generating motivation through invoking reward anticipation.
 Dopamine is inhibited and regulated by serotonin to ensure that addiction does not ensue.

-• GABA (Gamma Amino Butyric Acid) is the main neurotransmitter responsible for calming the nervous system down.
+• GABA (Gamma-Aminobutyric Acid) is the main neurotransmitter responsible for calming down the nervous system.
 The nervous system is designed to be alert at all times and is more prone to becoming overactive, which tends to detract from positive emotions and add to stressful ones.
 GABA regulates mood indirectly by keeping the nervous system calm and running smoothly.
-Progesterone is known to act on GABA receptors and work in a similar fashion, relaxing the nervous system.
+Progesterone is known to act on GABA receptors and work in a similar way, relaxing the nervous system.

 It would seem that the neural wiring of the brain and nervous system gives preference to fear and fear-based learning.
-This is evident when understanding that fear chemicals largely drive the waking state.
-However, the emotion of fear is only felt in response to a threat, whether that threat is real or imaginary.
-Many negative emotions are spin-offs from the primordial emotion of fear and many positive emotions are dependent on the absence of fear.
+Fear and anxiety engage parts of the nervous system that increase vigilance, enabling a person to detect and respond to potential threats.
+The emotion of fear is only felt in response to a threat, whether that threat is real or imaginary.
+Many negative emotions are spin-offs from the primordial emotion of fear, and many positive emotions are dependent on the absence of fear.

 Anxiety appears to be a type of fear that is more generalized.
-It is usually distinguished from fear as it is felt without an external queue present and is often linked to the anticipation of a fearful outcome that has not occurred yet.
+It is usually distinguished from fear as it is felt without an external cue present.

 By contrast, fear arises when one is faced with an imminent threat and has to respond swiftly.
-Anxiety is also felt with a degree of uncertainty, either for no apparent reason or because the future has not yet occurred.
+Anxiety is also felt with a degree of uncertainty, either for no apparent reason or in anticipation of events that have not yet occurred.
 Fear is far more certain, with a response directed at avoiding harm from the potential threat.
-[15]

-Fear is typically used to describe the sympathetic nervous response that causes the organism to react by fleeing, freezing on the spot and in some cases, fighting with the perceived threat (fighting is more commonly seen with anger).
-Much research points to the amygdala’s key role in promoting fearful responses and learning from them.[17]
+Fear is typically used to describe the sympathetic nervous response that causes the organism to react by fleeing, freezing on the spot, and in some cases, fighting with the perceived threat (fighting is more commonly seen with anger).
+Research points to the amygdala’s key role in promoting fearful responses and learning from them.
 While this circuit is fully active, the brain’s reward-seeking pathways are unable to operate.

 Shyness, which can be considered a form of social anxiety, fits into this broad category of fear-related emotions.
 Shyness can be seen as a more specific form of anxiety, often revolving around the fear of being judged, embarrassed, or rejected in social settings.
 It is characterized by discomfort or nervousness in social interactions.